SoftwareAG/c8y-docs/content/machine-learning/anomaly-detection-bundle/anomaly-detection-using-demo-device.md

 #### Upload the model and Apama monitor to Cumulocity IoT

-1. Upload the attached model *iforest_demo.pmml* to Cumulocity IoT.
+1. Upload the attached model *iforest_model.pmml* to Cumulocity IoT.
 To upload the model to Cumulocity IoT, follow the steps described in [Machine Learning application > Managing models](/machine-learning/web-app/#managing-models).
 2. Download the attached *DetectAnomalies.mon* file, open it in a text editor and replace the value of `c_device_source` with the ID of your registered device.
 3. Save your changes and upload this monitor file to your tenant.
 See [Deploying Apama applications as single \*.mon files with Apama EPL Apps](/apama/analytics-introduction/#single-mon-file) in the Streaming Analytics guide for details on uploading Apama monitor files.